Counseling

 The Compton College Counseling Department is a guiding force for our diverse student population on their path to completion and pursuit of success.
 We promote an inclusive environment where students can explore, identify, and achieve their academic, career, and personal goals.

-Click on the red buttons below to see a Counselor.
+Click on the red button below to see a Counselor for Virtual Drop in for Winter 2026.

 Counseling Department Office Hours